TechnoMageKOMT/Programming_Notes/CSS_Grid_Notes.md

 ### Grid Auto-Fill

+Alows the specification of grid cells of certain size and the browser then decides on the optimal amount of columns needed.
+The whole size of the grid container is used.

 Automatically takes into account the size of the grid item, the grid container and the gaps between the columns and then automatically divide the items into columns and position the items accordingly.
 It can also be combined with the minmax() function.

 ```CSS